 Both are procedures by which the potency or the nature of a substance is estimated by studying its effects on living matter.
 Bioassay is a procedure for the determination of the concentration of a particular constitution of a mixture.

-“ E ”
+Bioassay definition:

+“ Estimation or determination of concentration or potency of a physical, chemical or biological substance (agent) by means of measuring and comparing the magnitude of the response of the test with that of standard over a suitable biological system under standard set of conditions”

+Principle of bioassay:

+The bioassay compares the test sample with a same Internationally applicable standard substance.
+It determines the quantity of test sample required to produce an equivalent biological response to that of standard substance.

+Standard samples are accepted by expert committee at international level and they represent fixed units of activity.

 Purpose:

 Measurement of the pharmacological activity of new or chemically undefined substances